ipfs/specs/src/http-gateways/path-gateway.md

 ### `Accept` (request header)

-Can be used for requesting specific response format
+Can be used for requesting specific response format, and/or passing optional content type parameters.

 For example: